 In a culture where “vulnerability” can sometimes feel like relational currency, it’s easy to fall into a trap of disclosing trauma stories before a new relationship has the roots to support it.
 Especially when we’ve had trauma in past relationships, it can be tempting to “test” new relationships in order to justify leaving or to get the other person to prove they will stick around.

 Healthy boundaries mean developing the courage and self-control to focus on the here-and-now of building relationship instead of testing.
-Communicate with your partner before taking them farther, emotionally, than they feel ready to go with you, and see how it feels to mutually disclose small traumas before engaging the big stuff.
+Communicate with your partner before taking them farther, emotionally, than they feel ready to go with you, and see how it feels mutually disclosing trauma that is smaller before engaging the big stuff.

 Trauma Story Telling and Consent

 When it comes to disclosing trauma stories, the focus is usually on the teller/survivor.
 In a therapeutic context, that’s exactly where the focus should be, but in a peer relationship (friend to friend, or romantic partner to romantic partner) you can protect your relationship from developing a- ultimately destructive- caregiver/receiver dynamic by checking in with your partner before disclosing trauma stories.

 Explicit consent can be helpful: one way to do this is simply by prefacing a story with “I’d like for you to know about a thing that happened to me, it’s pretty intense, I wonder if you have the space to hold that with me right now?”
 Checking in first shows kindness to yourself and the other person, and lays groundwork both for an even stronger relationship going forward.
 Sometimes, our attachment style can play a significant role in when we feel ready to disclose our trauma.